 The Leader, The Powerful, The Role Model

-The Ruler brand archetype is driven by their strong power and control.
+The Ruler brand archetype is driven by its strong power and control.
 Ruler brands are known for speaking authoritatively and often spreading the idea that they are the leaders in their field.
-They are the head teacher, the monarch, the boss and the President, top banana and infused with a sense of wealth and success.
+They are the headteacher, the monarch, the boss and the President, top banana and infused with a sense of wealth and success.
 Seen as ‘masculine’, rulers will be solid and polished to their consumers.

 Goal: To create a prosperous, successful community

 Key Attributes: Manager, Organiser, Productive, Confidence, Responsible, Role Model, The boss, The leader.

 The Ruler Brand Archetype are customers who naturally dominant and will not be patronised or ‘dumbed down’ when it comes to advertising.
 They value the advertising that reinforces their emotions of feeling power and authority.
 The best of the best.

 A ruler brand would suffer if they were ever to be perceived as weak or controlling.
 With the Ruler's core talents being leadership and responsibility, they gain a lot of trust and loyalty from consumers.

 Rolex have dominated the marketplace for high-end timepieces for well over a century, becoming synonymous with prosperity and power.
 This advertisement promotes their brand by showing how Rolex consumers are presidents and world leaders – Rulers.
 The best of the best, ‘ An international symbol of success’.